FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 tofu apply
 ```

-At this point after couple of minutes you should be able to check the DNS address.
+After a couple of minutes, you should be able to check the DNS address.
-It should point to valid ip address of the machine that you have just created:
+It should point to the valid ip address of the machine that you have just created:

 ```bash
 nslookup blog.flakm.com
 ```

-If it does you should be able to login to the machine using ssh:
+If it does, you should be able to log in to the machine using ssh:

 ```bash
 ssh root@blog.flakm.com